nystudio107/disqus/README.md

 **Installation**

-1. Unzip file
+1. Unzip file and place `disqus` directory into your `craft/plugins` directory
-2. Place `disqus` directory into your `craft/plugins` directory
+2.  -OR- do a `git clone https://github.com/khalwat/disqus.git` directly into your `craft/plugins` folder.
+You can then update it with `git pull`
 3. Install plugin in the Craft Control Panel under Settings > Plugins

 ###Configuring Disqus###